-In movie theaters and on television screens, recent films about the Shoah are educating wide audiences by telling compelling stories from the Holocaust more effectively than could virtually any other medium.
-Recognizing the potential of movies to reach large numbers of people and to spark powerful discussions among audiences, the Claims Conference began in 2010 to include films in its allocations for projects of Holocaust education, documentation and research.
+In movie theaters and on television screens, films bring the lessons and memory of the Holocaust to life.
+Recognizing the potential of film to reach large numbers of people and to educate and spark powerful discussions, the Claims Conference provides film grants as part of our ongoing support for Holocaust education, documentation and research.

 For filmmakers: Apply for a grant

-Lost Town uses cartoon as well as archival and documentary footage to illustrate one man’s obsessive attempt to get closer to his deceased father by uncovering the story of his family’s town of Trochenbrod.
+Lost Town uses animation as well as archival and documentary footage to illustrate one man’s obsessive attempt to get closer to his deceased father by uncovering the story of his family’s town of Trochenbrod.
 First made famous by Jonathan Safran Foer’s “Everything Is Illuminated,” Trochenbrod was the only all-Jewish town to ever exist outside of Palestine.
 Trochenbrod’s 5,000 Jews were obliterated by the Nazis, except for 33 townspeople who escaped the massacre there.
-This personal search triggers a resurgence of interest in the town and reconnects the few remaining survivors who hadn’t seen each other in over 60 years.
-Learn more about the film on our blog.

-No Place on Earth shows the impossible experience of Jews who hid in two deep underground caves, uninterrupted, for longer than anyone in recorded history.
+No Place on Earth shows the impossible experience of Jews who hid in two deep underground caves for longer than anyone in recorded history.
 For 18 months, 38 people survived by resourcefulness, will, luck and the strength of their bond.